 Investment properties are held for long-term investment purposes with the aim of realising revenues from the letting of properties.
 Investment properties are accounted for at fair value and as such are not subject to depreciation.
 The fair values are updated and calculated using the discounted cash flow (DCF) method on an annual basis by an independent property appraiser based on the individual risk profile per property.
 Single-family houses and condominiums are valued by the independent property appraiser using a sales comparison approach.
-In accordance with the provisions of Swiss GAAP FER, increases and decreases in value are recognised in the income statement in the period in which they occur, after consideration of any resulting deferred taxes.
+In accordance with the provisions of Swiss GAAP FER, increases and decreases in fair value are recognised in the income statement in the period in which they occur.
 Investment properties under construction and undeveloped plots of land are recorded at fair value from the date on which their fair value can be reliably determined.
 Investis has defined the existence of a final construction permit, plus a definite construction project in which costs and revenues can be determined reliably, as mandatory requirements for a reliable market valuation.
 If the conditions for a reliable assessment of market value are not yet present, investment properties under construction and undeveloped plots of land are accounted for at cost.
 Provided they do not lead to an increase in market value, investments and refurbishments are recorded as an expense in the period in which they are incurred.

-Borrowing costs for the financing of properties under construction and undeveloped plots of land are capitalised.
+Borrowing costs for the dedicated financing of properties under construction and undeveloped plots of land are capitalised.
 Other borrowing costs are charged to financial expenses.

 Tangible fixed assets

 Tangible fixed assets are stated at cost less depreciation and impairment.
-The depreciation is on a straight-line basis over their estimated useful lives: three to ten years for office and other equipment.
+The depreciation is recognised on a straight-line basis over their estimated useful lives: three to ten years for office and other equipment.